MAPF-HD: Multi-Agent Path Finding in High-Density Environments: Proposed Method

 \subsection{Multiple Target Agents}

 For multiple target agents, the first stage can be executed simultaneously for all targets.
 Additionally, the second stage allows the simultaneous evacuation of multiple obstructing agents to enhance efficiency.
 The pseudocode for this generalized approach is provided in Algorithm \ref{algorithm_tpd}.
-We perform sequential A* path planning using prioritized planning (PP) to prioritize moving the target agents farthest from the goal.
+We perform sequential A* path planning using prioritized planning (PP), giving higher priority to targets with longer start-goal distances computed via \eqref{eq:manhattan_distance}.

-Lines 1--4 in Algorithm~\ref{algorithm_tpd} calculate the distance from the start to the goal for each target agent in $A^\mathrm{tgt}$ using \eqref{eq:manhattan_distance} and then prioritize the planning of target paths with the longest distances.
+Lines 1--4 in Algorithm~\ref{algorithm_tpd} compute the distance from the start to the goal for each target agent in $A^\mathrm{tgt}$ using \eqref{eq:manhattan_distance} and then prioritize the planning of target paths with the longest distances.
 As resolving conflicts during simultaneous path planning increases computational costs, paths are planned sequentially using PP.

 Lines 6--10 identify obstructing agents on the target paths and add them to set $B$ for subsequent processing.
 Line 11 orders the obstructing agents in $B$ according to their remaining distance along the blocked target's path to its goal.
 Agents that block a longer remaining segment are handled first to reduce the makespan.